brettz9/eslint-config-ash-nazg/README.md

 here why we have deviated from the defaults set by ESLint for those applying the rule.

-- `function-call-argument-newline` - "Never" is the usual convention and terser.
 - `function-paren-newline` - The default multiline can get too long whereas "consistent" can be clean and short.
 - `multiline-ternary` - Inline ternary can be very readable when not